 The RWAF issues feeding recommendations based upon veterinary advice, which may of course change from time to time.

 Our current recommendation is that rabbits should eat a grass or hay based diet.
-For most rabbits, we recommend feeding limited quantities of a top quality branded rabbit food (mix or pellets) plus unlimited hay.
-This basic diet can be supplemented with green foods.
-Altering the proportions of the above components provides a more natural diet consisting mainly of greens and hay with even smaller quantities of mix/pellets.
-This "hay and veggie" diet suits many rabbits as it is reasonably close to the wild rabbits’ diet as possible.
+For most rabbits, we recommend feeding limited quantities of a top quality branded rabbit food ( pellets or nuggets not muesli type food as this is known to cause dental disease) plus unlimited hay.
+This basic diet can be supplemented with green foods. the recommended ratios are 80% hay / grass, 15% greens and 5% pellets.

 Rabbits and children

 Rabbits are ground-loving prey animals, who become friendly and responsive when properly treated.
 But rabbits are vulnerable to injury if handled badly and rarely appreciate being cuddled.
 Therefore, rabbits do not make good children's pets, but can make successful family pets, if parents respect the needs of the rabbit and the limitations of the children.
 Adults must accept all the responsibility of caring for the rabbit.